-• Numark Associates, Inc. of Washington, D.C.
+Numark Associates, Inc. of Washington, D.C.
 (NUMARK) serves as a Technical Support Organization for the U.S. Nuclear Regulatory Commission Office of New Reactors (NRO), providing a range of technical expertise to assist NRC in reviewing new reactor licence applications, primarily for the U.S. EPR, including Design Certification (DC), Combined Construction and Operating License (COL), environmental, and other reviews.
-In addition, NUMARK has assisted the NRC NRO in the preparation of Safety Evaluation Reports pertaining to both the U.S. EPR design certification and the site-specific COLs that reference the U.S. EPR design certification.
-Other NUMARK services to the U.S. NRC have included support to the Office of Research in the updating of regulatory guidance documents; support to the Office of Nuclear Reactor Regulation in developing and conducting training classes for inspectors; and support to independent confirmatory analysis of gas-cooled reactor evaluations.
+In addition, NUMARK has assisted the U.S. NRC NRO in the preparation of Safety Evaluation Reports pertaining to both the U.S. EPR design certification and the site-specific COLs that reference the U.S. EPR design certification, providing new plant construction inspection support, and in analysing new plant construction experience.
+Other NUMARK services to the U.S. NRC have included support to the Office of Research in the updating of regulatory guidance documents, support to the Office of Nuclear Reactor Regulation in developing and conducting training classes for inspectors, and support to independent confirmatory analysis of gas-cooled reactor evaluations.
 For the FANR TSO work, NUMARK leads the NT consortium.

-- AMEC Nuclear Safety Solutions Limited (AMEC NSS) of Toronto, Canada, a subsidiary of AMEC of London, England, is the largest nuclear consultancy in Canada providing risk assessment and management, safety analysis and licensing, operational support, and other services, both nationally and internationally. - TÜV NORD Nuclear (including the resources of TÜV NORD SysTec in Hamburg, Germany, and TÜV NORD EngSys Hannover, in Hannover, Germany) is an expert Technical Support Organization that provides technical support to nuclear regulatory agencies in the German Federal States of Schleswig-Holstein, Lower Saxony, Mecklenburg-Western Pomerania, Saxony-Anhalt, Hesse, and Brandenburg. - The Technical Research Centre of Finland (VTT), based in Helsinki, Finland is the principal technical support organization to the Finnish Radiation and Nuclear Safety Authority (STUK).
+AMEC Nuclear Safety Solutions Limited (AMEC NSS) of Toronto, Canada, a subsidiary of AMEC of London, England, is the largest nuclear consultancy in Canada providing risk assessment and management, safety analysis and licensing, operational support, and other services, both nationally and internationally.

+TÜV NORD Nuclear (including the resources of TÜV NORD SysTec in Hamburg, Germany, and TÜV NORD EngSys Hannover, in Hannover, Germany) is an expert Technical Support Organization that provides technical support to nuclear regulatory agencies in the German Federal States of Schleswig-Holstein, Lower Saxony, Mecklenburg-Western Pomerania, Saxony-Anhalt, Hesse, and Brandenburg.

+The Technical Research Centre of Finland (VTT), based in Helsinki, Finland is the principal technical support organization to the Finnish Radiation and Nuclear Safety Authority (STUK).
 The work performed for STUK, the nuclear regulatory body in Finland, comprises work for presently operating reactor units (Loviisa 1-2 and Olkiluoto 1-2) and work for the new unit (Olkiluoto 3) which is under construction.

-NT has provided technical review support to FANR in the following areas:
+NT has provided technical review support to FANR in the same areas as it did during the Barakah Units 1 and 2 CLA review, which are:

-- Chapter 6 Engineered Safety Features
+Chapter 6 - Engineered Safety Features

-- Chapter 7 Instrumentation and Control
+Chapter 7 - Instrumentation and Control

-- Chapter 8 Electric Power
+Chapter 8 - Electric Power

-- Chapter 9 Auxiliary Systems
+Chapter 9 - Auxiliary Systems

-- Chapter 13 Conduct of Operations
+Chapter 13 - Conduct of Operations

-- Chapter 14 Initial Test Program
+Chapter 14 - Initial Test Program

-- Chapter 15 Accident Analyses
+Chapter 15 - Accident Analyses

-- Chapter 16 Technical Specifications
+Chapter 16 - Technical Specifications

-- Chapter 17 Management of Safety and Quality Assurance Program
+Chapter 17 - Management of Safety and Quality Assurance Program

-- Chapter 18 Human Factors Engineering
+Chapter 18 - Human Factors Engineering

-- Chapter 19 Probabilistic Risk Assessment, Severe Accident and Aircraft Impact Assessment
+Chapter 19 - Probabilistic Risk Assessment, Severe Accident and Aircraft Impact Assessment

-In addition, NT is providing integration services to FANR which consists of regulatory support, development of processes and procedures, scheduling, document control, and technical editing.
+In addition, NT is providing integration services to FANR which consist of regulatory support, development of processes and procedures, scheduling, document control, and technical editing.